StatisticianLeboo/StatisticianLeboo.github.io/_posts/2022-08-07- Factorial Experiments.md

 ## Factorial Designs Using R

-To perform these experiments, we will use the *DoeBioresearch* read bout the package from the link below <https://cran.r-project.org/web/packages/doebioresearch/doebioresearch.pdf> package.
+To perform these experiments, we will use the [*DoeBioresearch*](https://cran.r-project.org/web/packages/doebioresearch/doebioresearch.pdf) package.
-Additionally, I have partnered with two friends of mine who are both microbiologists and have allowed me to use their experimental data for this illustration.
+Additionally, I have partnered with two friends; who are both microbiologists and have allowed me to use their experimental data for this illustration.

 ## Example 1

-In this example, my friend Joseah Lang’at check out his LinkedIn profile <https://www.linkedin.com/in/joseah-langat-3286a2178/> was performing an experiment *SENSITIVITY OF *Staphylococcus aureus* AND *Escherichia coli* TO *Zingiber officinale* AND *Allium sativum* EXTRACTS*.
+In this example, my friend Joseah Lang’at check out his [LinkedIn profile](https://www.linkedin.com/in/joseah-langat-3286a2178/) was performing an experiment *SENSITIVITY OF *Staphylococcus aureus* AND *Escherichia coli* TO *Zingiber officinale* AND *Allium sativum* EXTRACTS*.
 In simpler terms, the title of the experiment was assessing how sensitive the two bacteria were to extracts of ginger and garlic.

 The main objectives of the experiment were;